 - Cost savings of licensing it vs. not using it or developing it internally

 - The synergies of combining your IP with other IP’s

 - The competitive advantage your IP offers

-Value is what licensing partners are looking for.
-IP that does something better, in a different way, at a lower cost, and/or more effectively.
-In some situations, such as joint ventures, a valuation is important especially if the intellectual property is jointly owned.
-A valuation helps reduce risk for potential investors by demonstrating why an IP offers a direct path to rapid revenues.
+Value is what licensing partners want.
+IP that does something better, differently, at a lower cost, or more effectively.
+In some situations, such as joint ventures, valuation is essential, primarily if the intellectual property is jointly owned.
+A valuation helps reduce the risk for potential investors by demonstrating why an IP offers a direct path to rapid revenues.
 Other reasons you’ll need to know the value of your intellectual property include: